 Chromium and vanadium help improve blood sugar regulation.
 Chromium acts to increase the production and the release of glucose transport molecule called GLUT-4 enzymes in the liver and muscle tissue.
 It does this by shifting GLUT-4’s location from deep within the cell to a position on the cell membrane.

 This activity opens a window in the cell that allows glucose to flow down a concentration gradient into the cell where it can be metabolized for energy.
 This acts to stabilize blood sugar levels and reduce insulin secretions.(10, 11).

 How To Use: Take 250-500 mg of chromium and 375 – 700 mcg of vanadium with a higher carbohydrate meal can improve post prandial blood sugar significantly.

-If you can get these nutrients in a high quality, bioavailable multi-vitamin it is even better as you will be supplying your body with tons of easily absorbable trace minerals, anti-oxidants and B vitamins that are key for blood sugar stability.
-I use one with my clients called High Energy Support.
+If you can get these nutrients in a high quality, bioavailable multi-vitamin it is even better as you will be supplying your body with tons of easily absorbable trace minerals, anti-oxidants and B vitamins that are key for blood sugar stability to improve ketosis.
+I use one with my clients called High Energy Support

 7. Fenugreek Seed:

 Fenugreek is native to the Himalayan region of India and it is now grown wildly all over the southern and Mediterranean Europe, Middle-East Asia and northern African regions.
 Fenugreek seeds are tiny, bitter and pungent seeds.
 They have been used for centuries to improve digestive function as a bowel toner and carminative.
 They have a beneficial effect on kidney health and act to improve breast milk secretion in nursing mothers.